Enquire about this course

 CRICOS Code: 040992A

 Students should follow the course structure for the course version relevant to the year they commenced.
-This version applies to students whose commencement year for this course is 2020 or later.
+This version applies to students whose commencement year for this course is 2020 to 2021.

 Units may be revised or replaced to ensure students are provided with up to date curriculum throughout their studies, and this may result in a new course version.
 Refer to the Check My Course Progress page in MySR for the most up to date information for your course.